 - 4.1 We have a designated member of the Senior Leadership Team who has undertaken appropriate training for the role, as recommended by the BSCP.
-Our Designated Safeguarding Lead (DSL) will be required to update their training in accordance with the Learning Pathway agreed by the BSCP. - 4.2 We have a member of staff (Ms Angela Hughes, Deputy Safeguarding Lead) who will act in the DSL's absence and who has also received training for the role of DSL.
-In the absence of an appropriately trained member of staff, the most senior member of staff on site will assume this role. - 4.3 All adults (including supply teachers and volunteers) new to our school are made aware of the school's policy and procedures for child protection, the name and contact details of the DSL, their role and responsibilities under "Keeping Children Safe in Education 2019" and the booklet "What to do if You're Worried a Child is Being Abused".
-They will have these explained, as part of their induction into the school. - 4.4 Visitors must be : - 4.4.1 Clearly identified with visitor/contractor passes. - 4.4.2 Met and directed by school staff/representatives. - 4.4.3 Signed in and out of the school by school staff. - 4.4.4 Given a safeguarding leaflet to read, or directed to a poster informing them of how to report a concern. - 4.4.5 Given restricted access to only specific areas of the school, as appropriate. - 4.4.6 Escorted by a member of staff/representative as required. - 4.4.7 Given access to pupils restricted to the purpose of their visit. - 4.5 All members of staff must complete regular safeguarding training, attend regular refresher training and partake in any training opportunities arranged or delivered by the DSL.
-Updates must be cascaded to all staff throughout the year, at a minimum of once a year.1
+Our Designated Safeguarding Lead (DSL) will be required to update their training in accordance with the Learning Pathway agreed by the BSCP. - 4.2 We have a member of staff Ms Angela Hughes (Deputy Safeguarding Lead) who will act in the DSL's absence and who have/also received training for the role of DSL.
+In the absence of an appropriately trained member of staff, the most senior member of staff on site will assume this role. - 4.3 All adults (including supply teachers and volunteers) new to our school are made aware of the school's policy and procedures for child protection, the name and contact details of the DSL, their role and responsibilities under "Keeping Children Safe in Education 2020" and the booklet "What to do if You're Worried a Child is Being Abused".
+They will have these explained, as part of their induction into the school.

+4.4 Visitors must be:

+- 4.4.1 Clearly identified with visitor/contractor passes. - 4.4.2 Met and directed by school staff/representatives. - 4.4.3 Signed in and out of the school by school staff. - 4.4.4 Given a safeguarding leaflet to read, or directed to a poster informing them of how to report a concern. - 4.4.5 Given restricted access to only specific areas of the school, as appropriate. - 4.4.6 Escorted by a member of staff/representative as required. - 4.4.7 Given access to pupils restricted to the purpose of their visit. - 4.5 All members of staff must complete regular safeguarding training, attend regular refresher training and partake in any training opportunities arranged or delivered by the DSL.
+Updates must be cascaded to all staff throughout the year, at a minimum of once a year.1 - 4.6 All parents/carers must be made aware of the school's responsibilities in regard to child protection procedures through this policy, which is available on our website.
+Hard copies are also available from the school office. - 4.7 All staff must follow the reporting procedures as follows when reporting any child protection concerns: - 4.7.1 Staff must ensure the child is in a safe place and in receipt of support; - 4.7.2 Staff must initially make a verbal report to the DSL to alert them to the safeguarding/child protection concern; - 4.7.3 Staff must make a written report using the school record keeping process; - 4.7.4 All concern forms are located in the Main School office, the HTs office and on the staff noticeboard in the staff room.
+Staff must ensure the time and date of the incident is recorded;